-Photographing jewelry, precious stones and other small reflective and detailed items requires shooting stations of a different design.
-A powerful triple light source solution for shooting precious gems and jewelry is the MK Digital Gem E-Box Fluorescent/Tungsten/LED Lighting Kit.
+Photographing jewelry, precious stones, and other small reflective and detailed items requires shooting stations of a different design.
+A powerful triple light source solution for shooting precious gems and jewelry is the MK Digital Direct Gem-e-Box.

-Able to leap small buildings in a single bound, the MK Digital Gem E-Box Lighting Kit, contains a 5 x 7" shooting platform and can light jewelry and precious stones evenly and precisely from a choice of fluorescent lamps located on the sides and bottom and two tungsten side lights.
-To produce pleasing "sparkles," there are also six daylight-balanced LEDs.
+Able to leap small buildings in a single bound, the Gem-e-Box, contains a 7 x 7.5" shooting platform and can light jewelry and precious stones evenly and precisely from a combination of fluorescent lamps, warm LED and high-powered LED located on the sides and bottom.
 The MK Digital Gem E-Box features a bracket for mounting your camera from the side or top of the light chamber and allows you to photograph any number of small objects with controllable, even lighting and seamless backgrounds.

 A handy set of shooting tools for jewelry photographers can be found in the MyStudio 12-Piece Prop Kit, which consists of a selection of black and white acrylic necklace stands, earring stands, bracelet holders, two black bounce cards (with easel-style backs), a clear watch stand and six 1-inch squares of positioning wax.

-For photographing detailed 360-degree product shots of items weighing under 25 lb, we have the AC-powered Otery PhotoCapture 360, which allows you to capture up to 200 images per rotation using a variety of compact digicams from Canon, Ricoh, Olympus and other manufacturers. ( Click here for full list).
+For photographing detailed 360-degree product shots of items weighing under 25 lb, we have the AC-powered Otery PhotoCapture 360, which allows you to capture up to 200 images per rotation using a variety of compact digital cameras from Canon, Ricoh, Olympus, and other manufacturers.